mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 **Quiz**: Look into ``geNomad_results/viral_contigs_summary/viral_contigs_virus_summary.tsv``.

 ??? done "1.
+How many of the 100 intiial contigs are identified as viral?"
+    57 contigs.

+??? done "2.
 What is the length of the largest viral genome that we have identified?"
-    X bases
+    297,029 bases (MGV_98132).

-??? done "2.
+??? done "3.
 Regarding the viral taxonomy, which is the most common viral class among identified viruses?"
-    Caudoviricetes
+    Caudoviricetes.

-??? done "3.
+??? done "4.
 Do we identify any single-stranded DNA virus (ssDNA)?"
-    Yes, there is 1 ssDNA (X).
+    Yes, there are 12 ssDNA (belonging to Monodnaviria realm).

 **Note:** A useful resource where you can find all the information about the viral taxonomy is [here](https://ictv.global/taxonomy).